 Her beauty and her terror?
 Well, they’re one and the same.

-Taryn is a freelance writer, editor and sometimes music manager from Melbourne.
-She previously edited Beat Magazine and was the founding editor of travel title AWOL.
-Now she spends her time typing at home, turning records over and talking to her dog.
+Writer, editor, and sometimes music manager, Taryn Stenvei previously edited Beat Magazine and was the founding editor of travel title AWOL.
+She now freelances from home in Melbourne, turning records over and talking to her dog.